RAF Davidstow Moor: Davidstow Airfield and Cornwall at War Museum

 The Davidstow Airfield and Cornwall at War Museum has been set up to commemorate the work and people of RAF Davidstow Moor.

 It is located next to a creamery where Davidstow and Cathedral City cheeses are produced.
-Many exhibits cover life in World War II in Cornwall, including other airfields along the North Cornwall coast, the Royal Navy, Army and civilian services, and life on the home front.
+Many exhibits cover life in the Second World War in Cornwall, including other airfields along the North Cornwall coast, the Royal Navy, Army and civilian services, and life on the home front.
 Other exhibits include artifacts from the Royal Observer Corps and the Light Infantry, vehicles and weapons.
-A new hangar was completed in 2016 and now houses a growing collection of larger exhibits including a Fairey Gannet and Hawker Hunter F.6 aircraft, the cockpit section of a DH Vampire T.11 as well as a number of rare airfield and military vehicles.
+A new hangar was completed in 2016 and now houses a growing collection of larger exhibits including a Fairey Gannet and Hawker Hunter F.6 aircraft, the cockpit section of a de Havilland Vampire T.11 as well as a number of rare airfield and military vehicles.

 Davidstow Moor RAF Memorial Museum

-The adjacent yet separate Davidstow Moor RAF Memorial Museum is located in the former sergeants' shower block and focuses on the airfield's history during World War II using archive photographs and memorabilia.
+The adjacent yet separate Davidstow Moor RAF Memorial Museum is located in the former sergeants' shower block and focuses on the airfield's history during the Second World War using archive photographs and memorabilia.